 Chalk the Walk Sturgeon Mural

 View live lake sturgeon on shore with U.S. Fish and Wildlife Service and DNR scientists

 Learn about the Great Lakes at outdoor exhibits

 Special kids’ activities, sturgeon birthday cake, t-shirt sale, give-aways, Seymor Sturgeon mascot, and more!

 Did you know?
 The lake sturgeon is often called a "living fossil”.
 It’s part of a family of fish that has existed unchanged for more than 135 million years.

-The Sturgeon Festival, organized by Friends of the St. Clair River Watershed, is a partnership between natural resource agencies, government, industry, scientists, anglers, and recreationalists in order to highlight the ecosystem approach to managing fish and wildlife in the St. Clair River and to increase interest in restoring the lake sturgeon to higher levels of abundance.
+The Sturgeon Festival, organized by Friends of the St. Clair River, is a partnership between natural resource agencies, government, industry, scientists, anglers, and recreationalists in order to highlight the ecosystem approach to managing fish and wildlife in the St. Clair River and to increase interest in restoring the lake sturgeon to higher levels of abundance.
 With everyone’s cooperation, this “Gentle Giant of the Great Lakes” will be saved from extinction for all to enjoy.
-Click on “More Facts” to read more about lake sturgeon and local restoration projects in the St. Clair River.
+Click on “More Facts” to read more about lake sturgeon and recently completed local habitat restoration projects in the St. Clair River.

 © 2013-2016 Friends of the St. Clair River Watershed.
 All rights reserved.